wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-power-bi-reporting/includes/3-power-bi-reporting.md

 ### Video: Power BI Reporting – Part 1

-In this 6-minute video Peter Myers and Chris Finlan introduce Power BI, and contrast Power BI reporting with paginated reporting.
+In this 6-minute video, Peter Myers and Chris Finlan introduce Power BI, and contrast Power BI reporting with paginated reporting.

 > [!NOTE]
 > This video was recorded in February 2020 so things have changed a bit.
 For example, as of August 2020 there are 200+ apps that connect to Power BI, not the 50+ shown in this video.